MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-encoding-reference.md

 ## Copy Audio and Video to MP4 without re-encoding and create a low bitrate proxy

-This sample adds an additional fast encoded proxy resolution to the Copy Audio and Video to MP4 sample.
+This sample adds an additional fast-encoded proxy resolution to the Copy Audio and Video to MP4 sample.
 It is very useful when creating a CMS or preview of an Asset.

 | Node.JS | Python |
 | ------- | ------ |